Glycemic response to beer

 It probably seems macabre but mutilating your fingers and testing your own blood is both inexpensive and extremely interesting.

 More than 50-percent of diabetics are walking the streets not knowing they have a very serious disease that is going to cut short their lives.
-The end will be miserable and very painful; it's a sobering thought.
+The end will be miserable and painful; it's a sobering thought.

 I am a blood-donor; yesterday's jab by the vampire was far more intimidating with a much larger needle but one does that for altruistic reasons.